tmsvdb/Monsterhunters/Overcome.md

 ---

 ## Gather your dice
 Tell everyone how you want to overcome the obstacle at hand, and pick an appropriate Skill or Wise.
+- Take one six sided die and start a dice roll pool.
-Take a number of 6 sided dice equal to the Skill- or Wises bonus and keep them aside, in a pool.
+- Take a number of 6 sided dice equal to the Skill- or Wises bonus from your Fate point pool and add them in the separate dice roll pool.
-Add an extra die to your die pool if you approach the situation in the manner of the Approach Aspect you picked.
+- Add an extra die to your dice roll pool if you approach the situation in the manner of the Approach Aspect you picked.
-If you have a clear Advantage on which everyone agrees, or you gained an Advantage as a bonus, you may add an extra die the pool.
+- If you have a clear Advantage on which everyone agrees, or you gained an Advantage as a bonus, you may add an extra die to the dice roll pool.
 You can only get one die from having an Advantage.
-Some standard advantages are:
+Some example advantages are:
-Armed vs unarmed in an Escalation level of 2 or higher.
+    - Armed vs unarmed in an Escalation level of 2 or higher.
-Sneaking in a dark surrounding.
+    - Sneaking in a dark surrounding.
-Intimidating an obviously smaller group.
+    - Intimidating an obviously smaller group.
-If you have an Item, Relation, Resource that is appropriate to this situation you may add their bonuses.
+- If you have an Item, Relation, Resource that is appropriate to this situation you may add their bonuses to the dice roll pool.

 ---